miyako/4d-plugin-zip/README.md

 You can specify the compression level (1 to 9).

-You can compress an empty folder.
+You can compress an empty folder. (why not?)

 When you compress a folder, the top-level folder name is included in the path.